How to write excellent technical documentation

 Your teams should regard documentation reviews as important as any other technical review.
 Plan document reviews into each sprint, representing them as tasks with a realistic estimated duration.

 Encourage your teams to adopt a culture of continuous improvement in documentation.
-In particular, in platform engineering teams, continuous revision of documents should be an integral part of the job role.
+In particular, in platform engineering teams, document revision should be an integral part of the job role.

 Embed technical writers with your team